BillyPragSec/billypragsec.github.io/index.md

 - What are the myths vs. real world experiences on active defense?
 - How can we move forward to increase the adoption of active defense?

-[*] M-Trends 2021 FireEye Mandiant Services Special Report, <https://www.mandiant.com/media/11031/download>

 ## Call for contributions
-AD&D workshop accepts two types of contributions:
+AD&D workshop accepts four types of contributions:

-* _Research Papers_: Traditional research papers with novel contributions are accepted in full, short and position paper formats.
-The full papers must be no longer than eight pages, short papers must be no longer than five pages and position papers must be no longer than eight pages including all figures.
+* _Research Papers_: Traditional research papers with novel contributions are accepted in **full** and **short** paper formats.
+The full papers must be no longer than eight pages, short papers must be no longer than five pages, including all figures.
 References and appendices will not count towards this limit, but reviewers are not required to read the appendices.
-Submissions must be anonymized.
-There will be a best full paper and short paper award.
+All submissions must be anonymized.

+* _Position Papers_: Position papers should present novel, preliminary research ideas or perspectives that aim to spark discussion and exploration within the community.
+Submissions must not exceed eight pages and should include the text "Position Paper:" at the beginning of the title.
+References and appendices do not count toward the page limit; however, reviewers are not obligated to read the appendices.
+All submissions must be anonymized.

+ * _Experience Papers_: Experience papers should share novel insights, findings, or lessons learned from real-world applications or deployments in the context of active defense.
+Submissions must not exceed eight pages and should include the text "Experience Paper:" at the beginning of the title.
+References and appendices do not count toward the page limit; however, reviewers are not required to read the appendices.
+All submissions must be anonymized.

 <!-- * _Research Proposals_: Single page proposals describing research ideas.
 A proposal should consist of a title, abstract, and brief
 motivation for and description of the idea.
 Proposals can describe an ongoing research in various stages, or a novel idea or challenge.